-The regulators have broad authorities and powers for exercising their duties, and may request that the manufacturer, distributor or any supplier of an unsafe product implement specific preventive or corrective actions, defining the time frame within which these actions should be accomplished.
+The regulators have broad authorities and powers for exercising their duties, and may request that the manufacturer, distributor or any supplier of an unsafe product implement specific preventive or corrective actions, defining the timeframe within which these actions should be accomplished.
 If the obliged party fails to satisfy these requests, the regulators and/or another competent authority may impose sanctions.

-In exercising their duties, product safety regulators may cooperate: (a) with other non-product safety regulators in the general frame of cooperation between Greek public administrative bodies; and (b) with similar international regulators within the framework of existing international legislation - eg, the EU Rapid Alert System for unsafe consumer products (Rapid Exchange of Information System, or RAPEX; see 1.4 Obligations to Notify Regulatory Authorities).
+In exercising their duties, product safety regulators may co-operate: (i) with other non-product safety regulators in the general frame of co-operation between Greek public administrative bodies; and (ii) with similar international regulators within the framework of existing international legislation, which is, within the EU, the EU Rapid Alert System for dangerous non-food products (see Safety Gate: the EU rapid alert system for dangerous non-food products and 1.4 Obligations to Notify Regulatory Authorities).